DmitryqV/mini-redax/README.md

 retains 2 states of the current and previous

 ### Middle state
-saves all all its changes
+saves all changes of middle states

 ### Global state
 saves all changes of all states